Connington South rail crash

 The Connington South rail crash occurred on 5 March 1967 on the East Coast Main Line near the village of Conington, Huntingdonshire, England.
 Five passengers were killed and 18 were injured.

 The 22:30 express from King's Cross to Edinburgh, hauled by D9004 The Queens Own Highlander, was travelling along the Down Fast line at around 75 mph when the rear portion of the train was derailed to the left.
 The last four coaches came to rest on their sides and two others were derailed.

 Investigation

-The interlocking showed that the Home signal had been at Danger when the accident occurred, but the driver and secondman stated that it was displaying Green until it passed out of their sight.
+The formal accident investigation was undertaken by Lieutenant Colonel I. K. A. McNaughton of the Railway Inspectorate.
+The investigation determined that the interlocking showed that the Home signal had been at Danger when the accident occurred.
+However, the driver and secondman of the train stated that it was displaying Green until it passed out of their line of sight.

 Just beyond the Home signal there were points for controlling movements from the Down Fast to the Down Goods line, and it was on these that the train was derailed.
 The points were locked in position by two means: